 There is no private health care in Cuba, everything is covered by the national health service.
-The quality of Cuba’s medical services is surprisingly decent, with a doctor available for every 170 residents (a ratio second only to Italy in the world).
+The quality of Cuba’s medical services is stated by the Cuban government to be good, with a doctor available for every 170 residents (a ratio second only to Italy in the world).

-Opinion varies on disease protection before visiting the island, with some recommending a full program of inoculations and, conversely, many travellers going with none.
+Opinion varies on disease protection before visiting the island, with some recommending a full program of inoculations and, conversely, many travelers going with none.

 Entry Visa Requirements for Cuba

 If you are a journalist or looking to conduct business in Cuba, the visa application process is far more costly and equally as complicated.

 Work Permits and Backpacker Jobs in Cuba

-Due to the political situation in Cuba, it is bordering on the impossible to find paid employment if you are a foreigner.
+Due to the political situation in Cuba, it is close to impossible to find paid employment if you are a foreigner.